 Pedaling round and round while sitting atop a bicycle is not the same today as it was yesterday.
 And like watching your breath in mindfulness practice the experience is bound to be different.
 Bicycling may be the best exercise for mindfulness combining fresh air, cardio workout and sunshine with a smooth cadence surely brings a rider into sustained period of mindfulness practice.

 From my first 10 mile bike ride I fell in love with the freedom and exhilaration one experiences while riding long distances up and down the hills of Vermont and New Hampshire.
 For nearly 15 years I turned the pedals on my bike round and round from March through mid November.
 At times my riding included others, but often I’d ride alone.
-My daily ride distance stretched from 20 to 50 miles in what I now recognize as me Bicycling into Mindfulness.
+My daily ride distance stretched from 20 to 50 miles in what I now recognize as my journey of Bicycling into Mindfulness.

 While pedaling, my thoughts would become nonexistent, they’d fall away or disappear as each foot locked to the pedals went round and round.
 The pedaling itself became my focus and in time the cadence anchored my chattering mind and delivered a panorama of visual clarity and effortless purpose, I’d discovered the best exercise for mindfulness to be Bicycling.

 Many occupations such as surgeons, pilots, writers, athletes and welders often find themselves completely in the moment while the rest of the world vanishes.
 This falling away of thought transforms into mindfulness and present moment awareness, a state most of us can tap into using a simple meditation practice.
-For Beginners I recommend the MUSE headband as a wonderful tool to quiet your thinking and develop everyday mindful awareness.
+For beginners I recommend the MUSE headband as a wonderful tool to quiet your thinking and develop everyday mindful awareness.

 Our minds ride upon a torrent of thoughts from the moment we wake each morning till we finally fall asleep each evening.
 On average each of us produces 60,000 distinct thoughts each and every day, thankfully most of those thoughts are below the surface awareness, otherwise we’d become immobile.

-One of my favorite rides took place in a small Vermont town known at Quechee.
+While still actively cycling one of my favorite rides took place in a small Vermont town known at Quechee.
 Originally a farming community that turned into a resort and 2nd home community for those who the locals called Flatlanders, meaning they moved to Vermont from Connecticut or Massachusetts.

 In Quechee I’d park my car at a friends house on Main Street and begin my ride.
 Main Street is a narrow two lane road bereft of shoulders, meaning if I got too close to the edge of the road I’d tumble down an embankment.
 The tumbling was always in the back of my mind as I pedaled forward along Main Street, and yes I did tumble down the embankments a few times.
 The aforementioned tumbling caused me to ride in the middle of the lane while on Main St, thus forcing cars coming up behind me to go around me and saving me from more tumbles off the edge of the road.
 Paying attention to each moment was vital for the first few miles of my ride.